whitfona/TND-pokemon-cards/README.md

 - Work on one card at a time
 - Try to use classes to reduce reduntant code
 - Flexbox and Grid are your friends
+- Some code to get you started can be found here

 ## Assets